-Six Senses Fiji is committed to sustainability, with programs to conserve energy and rainwater, make high-quality drinking water, and grow organic produce.
+Six Senses Fiji is committed to sustainability, with 100% solar power, programs to conserve energy and rainwater, make high-quality drinking water, and locally grow organic produce.

 For example, Six Senses Resort uses solar energy to power the entire resort.
 Also, it established rain capture and efficient water filtration systems that help to reduce the usage of plastic bottles.

 The resort has one of the largest off-grid solar installations in the Southern Hemisphere, using batteries to power the resort and the desalination plant.

 In addition, the resort encourages recycling and re-using of materials, minimizing overall wastage and the release of harmful gases due to wastage.

 Furthermore, the Six Senses Resort greatly supports different causes and programs aimed to help the local communities lead a more sustainable life.

 For example, the resort works with Rise Beyond the Reef, an NGO that teaches women in remote communities to create marketable goods using traditional skills.